psychemedia/eurydice-resources/resources/__eurydice_poems.md

 Which waft her towards the friendly strand.

 No wonder that the captain thought
 With honest hope and pride of soul,
 To bring the good ship, "smart and taut,"
-Like a swifr racehorse to the goal.
+Like a swift racehorse to the goal.

 Mid life and hope the thick black clouds
 Snow-filled that put the ship from view;
 The fierce tornado strikes her shrouds,
 She's gone ! with all her home-bound crew.